kshji/awgeo/README.md

 ## My sh-scripts use various software, including proj, gdal, pdal, lastools, ...
 All example files are on the ***examples*** directory.

-### xy2wkt.sh - Make WKT Polygon from x,y polygon from text file
+### xy2wkt.sh - Make WKT Polygon from x,y polygon text file

 Convert x,y polygon textfile to the WKT polygon format.